portlandcodeschool/jsi/_posts/00-01-02-git-tdd-abstractions.md

 <aside>
 <h4>Whitespace</h4>

-Whitespace, that is line breaks, spaces, and tabs, can cause headaches when merging changes.
+Whitespace (that is, line breaks, spaces, and tabs) can cause headaches when merging changes.
 You should make sure when you commit changes that you (or your text editor) hasn't changed whitespace in parts of the code that you didn't intend to edit.

 Also, it's a good idea to ensure that every file ends with a line break (newline).
 Why?
 Many (command line) tools don't work quite as nicely when you don't have that final newline.
 Git, for instance, will show you a weird representation of changes that affect the addition/removal of content at the end of a file if you don't have a trailing newline.
 </aside>